thirunavukkarasukm/thirunavukkarasukm/README.md

-- 👋 Hi, I’m @thirunavukkarasukm
+- 👋 Hi, I’m thirunavukkarasukm
 - 👀 I’m interested in think differently to being anyone should wonder on me
 - 🌱 I’m currently learning about the machine learning and data analysis
 - 💞️ I’m looking to collaborate on company to work and  skilled up my knowledge